Hallow Road (2025) review – A road trip into trauma and boredom

 The story follows a couple who, after their daughter storms out during an argument, receive a call from her informing them that she has been involved in an accident.
 She has hit a girl and needs their help, kicking off a frantic journey to reach her before something far more sinister can.

-It’s a simple story that takes place almost entirely inside of a car and via the medium of phone calls between the parents and their daughter.
-If the dread of being a shite parent is something that really gets to you then maybe it will haunt you a little.
-Most people are probably going to be far too busy being bored out of their minds to even consider that.
+It’s a simple affair that takes place almost entirely inside of a car and via the medium of phone calls between the parents and their daughter.
+Be prepared for long stretches of empty road and lots of conversation.

 It is your usual tale of parental guilt manifesting as spooky goings on.
 Only it takes place via the phone rather than with visual metaphors.
 The entire events revolve around the parents desperately trying to help their daughter while suffering from spotty connections and strange goings on.